NEWARK, NJ — They met her with a hero’s welcome.

 The protesters filled the time between speakers with chants and song.
 They held signs that carried slogans like “I stand with Carimer,” “We are proud of you Carimer!” and “Defund ICE.”

-While the pro-Andujar movement is a grassroots one, several elected officials and politicians have signed on to her cause.
+While the pro-Andujar movement is grassroots, several elected officials and politicians have signed on to her cause.

 Representatives of Phil Murphy, a Democratic gubernatorial candidate, Newark Mayor Ras Baraka and U.S. Rep. Frank Pallone spoke in solidarity with Andujar and undocumented immigrants.
 Newark City Councilman Luis Quintana and Essex County Freeholder Rolando Bobadilla also condemned Trump and ICE.